 As a final measure, consider heading to the nearest Cox store and getting a new Panoramic WiFi Gateway device.

-Not being able to connect to the internet with your Cox router blinking orange or your Cox router blinking green can be incredibly frustrating.
-So, what does a blinking orange or green light on your Panoramic Wifi Gateway mean and what can you do about it?
+Not being able to connect to the internet with your Cox router can be incredibly frustrating.

-- The Cox router blinking green light signifies an upstream communication attempt from the Panoramic WiFi Gateway to Cox.
-If the Gateway continues blinking green for more than 10 minutes, unplug the power cable, wait one minute, and plug the power cable back in to manually restart the device.
+In either scenario, if you Gateway continues blinking for more than 10 minutes, unplug the power cable, wait one minute, and plug the power cable back in to manually restart the device.

 If you are still having issues despite attempting each of these troubleshooting steps, you can contact Cox customer support at 1 (800) 234-3993.